aadilmallick/my-notes-docusaurus/docs/software-development/06-AI-slop-mastery.md

 1. `CLAUDE.md` is for onboarding Claude into your codebase.
 It should define your project's **WHY**, **WHAT**, and **HOW**.
 2. **Less (instructions) is more**.
 While you shouldn't omit necessary instructions, you should include as few instructions as reasonably possible in the file.
 3. Keep the contents of your `CLAUDE.md` **concise and universally applicable**.
 4. Use **Progressive Disclosure** - don't tell Claude all the information you could possibly want it to know.
 Rather, tell it _how to find_ important information so that it can find and use it, but only when it needs to to avoid bloating your context window or instruction count.
+Also, don't embed files directly with `@`, as that bloats the context.
+Just reference the file.
 5. Claude is not a linter.
 Use linters and code formatters, and use other features like [Hooks](https://code.claude.com/docs/en/hooks) and [Slash Commands](https://code.claude.com/docs/en/slash-commands) as necessary.
 6. **`CLAUDE.md` is the highest leverage point of the harness**, so avoid auto-generating it.
 You should carefully craft its contents for best results.

+ANother 4 principles:

+1. **Start with Guardrails, Not a Manual.** Your `CLAUDE.md` should start small, documenting based on what Claude is getting wrong.

+2. **Don’t** `@`**-File Docs.** If you have extensive documentation elsewhere, it’s tempting to `@`-mention those files in your `CLAUDE.md`.
+This bloats the context window by embedding the entire file on every run.
+But if you just _mention_ the path, Claude will often ignore it.
+You have to _pitch_ the agent on _why_ and _when_ to read the file.
+“For complex … usage or if you encounter a `FooBarError`, see `path/to/docs.md` for advanced troubleshooting steps.”

+3. **Don’t Just Say “Never.”** Avoid negative-only constraints like “Never use the `--foo-bar` flag.”
+The agent will get stuck when it thinks it _must_ use that flag.
+Always provide an alternative.

+4. **Use** `CLAUDE.md` **as a Forcing Function.** If your CLI commands are complex and verbose, don’t write paragraphs of documentation to explain them.
+That’s patching a human problem.
+Instead, write a simple bash wrapper with a clear, intuitive API and document _that_.
+Keeping your `CLAUDE.md` as short as possible is a fantastic forcing function for simplifying your codebase and internal tooling.

 **principle 1 - Keep your claude md small**